 For Lactating Mothers:

 Boil 2 tsp whole cumin seed in 1 glass of water till it’s reduced to half cup.
-Strain the water and mix with half cup of milk.
-Add honey to it and consume twice a day for few weeks.
+Strain the water and mix with a half cup of milk.
+Add honey to it and consume twice a day for a few weeks.